HelsinkiUniCollab/WeatherBasedRecommender/recommender-front/README.md

 ```
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### Cypress tests
+### Cypress

-For Cypress tests you need to have the frontend running locally.
+For the Cypress tests you need to have the frontend running locally.
 API-calls to the backend are intercepted and mock-data is provided so backend is not necessary.

 ```bash